A Guide to Better Business Process Automation

 What business processes can be automated?

 How you use BPA software depends on which business processes you want to automate.
 Determining what sort of processes need improvement should give you an idea of the BPA solutions you need.
-Here are some factors that might indicate a BPA opportunity:
+Here are some factors that might indicate a business process automation example opportunity:

 - High-volume of tasks